apache/skywalking-go/docs/en/concepts-and-designs/key-principles.md

 1. **Global object definition**: Add a global variable when the `runtime` package is loaded and provide corresponding set and get methods.
 2. **Set the variable when the Agent loads**: When the Agent Core is copied and enhanced, import the method for setting the global variable and initialize the object in the global variable.
-3. **Plugin enhancement**: When the plugin is enhanced, import the method for getting the global variable and the interface definition for the global variable.
+3. **Plugins**: When the plugin is built, import the methods for reading the global variables and APIs.
 At this point, we can access the object set in Agent Core and use the defined interface for the plugin to access methods in Agent Core.

 ### Limitation